 Jupyter Notebook Python Virtual Environment

-The following steps will walk you through setting up a Anaconda virtual environment with Python 3 and Jupyter Notebook.
+The following steps will walk you through setting up an Anaconda virtual environment with Python 3 and Jupyter Notebook.
 It will also cover the steps of requesting a compute note to run a Jupyter Notebook session on Caviness.
-Lastly it will explain how to set up ssh connections be able to connect to the Jupyter Notebook session running on a compute node.
+Lastly, it will explain how to set up SSH connections to be able to connect to the Jupyter Notebook session running on a compute node.
 This setup will be done in the it_css workgroup directory.
 This will allow all users in the it_css workgroup to use the Jupyter Notebook virtual environment.
-If your workgroup has already created a Jupyter Notebook virtual enviornment and a corresponding VALET package, then proceed to using Jupyter Notebook Virtual Environment.
+If your workgroup has already created a Jupyter Notebook virtual environment and a corresponding VALET package, then proceed to using Jupyter Notebook Virtual Environment.

 [traine@login00 ~]$ workgroup -g it_css